fangger4396/energon_example/cement.md

 `FROM Building A`\
 `WHERE A.id = 'Genome'`

-The **Genome_query_2** in the **energon_example.py** helps you to execute the query.
+The **Genome_query_2** in the **data_extraction.py** helps you to execute the query.

 ### Step 3.
 Train and evaluate the model
 After extracting the required data, you can process it and use it to train model just like any stardard ML model training process.
 You can run the **model_training.py** to reproduce it.

 ### Step 4.
 Evaluate the model
-Again, you can evaluate it by running the **model_evaluate.py** file.
+Again, you can evaluate it by running the **model_testing.py** file.
 By using these features as input of model 1, the accuracy of model 1 for **Genome** is 85% with the **percentage error** as metric.

-## Example 3: Using EMSD Data with Energon for Model 1
+## Example 3 (bonus): Using EMSD Data with Energon for Model 1

-Similarlly, for the EMSD data, you can use the following EnergonQL query to extract data for Model 1.
+We also provide partial data of EMSD for a slight attempt of data extraction.
+You can use the following EnergonQL query to extract data for Model 1.

 `SELECT Chiller + Solar`\
 `FROM Building A`\